New River Gorge National Park & Preserve

 📅 When to Visit: New River Gorge’s peak season runs from April through October, when whitewater rafting is available and the park is warm.
 To avoid the heat, humidity, bugs, and poison ivy, consider visiting in the spring (April-May) or fall (October).

-How Long to Visit: To explore the best of the park, budget 2 days.
+⌚ How Long to Visit: To explore the best of the park, budget 2 days.
 If you plan on whitewater rafting, plan for an extra day.
 If you’re enthusiastic about water activities or climbing, you can easily spend longer here.

-🚗 How to Visit: A car is a necessity to reach and explore New River Gorge.
+🚗 How to Get There: A car is a necessity to reach and explore New River Gorge.
 The park resides in remote West Virginia, and the closest major cities are Charlotte, Cincinnati, and Pittsburgh.
 The park’s disjointed layout makes it necessary to drive to most of the major sites within its borders.

 🛏️ Where to Stay: There is no camping or lodging inside the park.
 Those looking to camp can check out Babcock State Park or any of the private campgrounds in the area.
 Lodging is available in the collection of nearby towns, most notably Fayetteville.